-That was, until Dominican dictator, Rafael Trujillo, caught on to the “epidemic” of the rumored aphrodisiac spirit.
-His biggest fear: population growth.
-So he issued a decree forbidding sale of the drink without a medical license.
-As a result, that legendary “liquid viagra” born from a bottle of sugar cane alcohol and barks stowed in abuelita’s basement was now the signature underground drink of the Dominican Republic.
+That was, until the brutal Dominican dictator, Rafael Trujillo (aka El Jefe), caught on to the rising “epidemic” of the rumored aphrodisiac drink.
+He issued a decree requiring a medical license to sell Mamajuana.
+As a result, Mamajuana became the signature underground drink of the Dominican Republic.

-Let these ingredients steep for a few months and voilà!
+Let the ingredients infuse in rum for a few months and voilà… you have Mamajuana.

 “Not all mamajuanas are created equal.”

-- DIY mamajuana: a bag of dry mamajuana base ingredients.
-Add alcohol, honey to your liking.
-It usually looks like this:
+- DIY Mamajuana: Dry Mamajuana ingredients in a bag.
+Add rum and honey to your liking.
+They usually look like this:

-- Ready-to-drink, with barks soaking in the bottle
+2. Ready-to-drink, with barks soaking in the bottle.

 How to Drink Mamajuana